 Atmosphere.
 Any graduate course in psychology may sometimes touch on subject matter that is difficult to discuss.
 As individuals, you may sometimes need to anticipate that a module contains upsetting topics (e.g., discussions of racism would be incomplete if they avoided reference to historical acts of great evil).
 You may need to attend to your own preparation and draw on support when needed.
-As a class, we need to cultivate an atmosphere of mutual support, civility, and professionalism, with due concern that discussions promote learning and understanding of course material and that criticisms be aimed at ideas not persons.
+As a class, we need to cultivate an atmosphere of mutual support, civility, and professionalism, with due concern that discussions promote learning and understanding of course material and that any criticisms be aimed at ideas not persons.
 All class participation is expected to be consistent with this atmosphere.

 Going online for any reason unrelated to class during class lecture or discussion should be avoided.
+Violations of this guideline can reduce your participation grade.